menu

 As is often the case in a small city, Krum doesn't have a public transportation system that people use for their commute.

-Krum is a very ethnically-diverse city.
+Krum is a somewhat ethnically-diverse city.
 The people who call Krum home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Krum residents report their race to be White, followed by Black or African-American.
-Krum also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 11.97% of the city’s residents.
-Important ancestries of people in Krum include German, English, Irish, European, and Scottish.
+Important ancestries of people in Krum include German, English, Irish, Scottish, and Italian.

 The most common language spoken in Krum is English.
 Other important languages spoken here include Spanish and Arabic.